 Substitute for the coconut in the coconut macaroon recipe, finely chopped seeded raisins or chopped dates moistened with one teaspoonful of lemon juice.

 Substitute for the coconut in the coconut macaroon recipe, 3/4 cup chopped dates and 3/4 cup chopped walnuts.

 2 eggs, 1/4 cup melted butter, 1-1/4 cups sugar, 2 tablespoons orange juice, grated rind one orange, 1 cup flour, 1/4 teaspoon allspice, 1/2 teaspoon cinnamon, 1 teaspoon salt, 3 teaspoons baking powder, 4-1/2 cups soft bread crumbs.

-Spread oiled paper on a baking sheet, and drop the mixture on it in small spoonfuls, about an inch apart.
-Bake from fifteen to twenty minutes in a moderate oven.
+Spread oiled paper on a baking sheet and drop the mixture on it in small spoonfuls, about an inch apart.
+Bake from fifteen to twenty minutes in a moderate oven (350°F).

-For this homemade macaroon cookie recipe blanch and chop 1-1/3 cups almonds and 1-1/2 tablespoons bitter almonds.
+For this macaroon cookie recipe, blanch and chop 1-1/3 cups almonds and 1-1/2 tablespoons bitter almonds.
 Mix with 1 cup sugar and 2 tablespoons finely chopped orange or lemon peel.
-Beat and bake.
+Beat and bake (350°F).